giobbu/Elia-Colab-Forecast/README.md

     <img src="notebooks_module_probabilistic_forecasting/Pinball_Loss_0.9_by_forecaster.png" alt="Image Alt Text" width="500"/>
   </div>
 </div>

+* **Reliability** (also called calibration or unbiasedness) refers to the statistical consistency between the distributional forecasts and the observations.
+For instance, if a 80% Prediction Interval (PI) covers 80% of the observed wind power, then this PI is said to be reliable, well calibrated, or unbiased.

+* **Sharpness** refers to how tightly the predicted distribution covers the actual one, i.e., to the concentration of the predictive distributions.

 <div style="display: flex; justify-content: flex-start; width: 100%; gap: 20px;">
   <div style="text-align: left;">